 Even facing off against stiff competition, Pixar’s Finding Dory ruled the box office when it was released in 2016, winning plenty of critical acclaim in the process.
 As much love as the film received, it’s easy to forget the fact that it’s a long-gestating spin-off of 2003’s Finding Nemo.
-The earlier film became a modern classic and also happens to have one of our favorite movie fathers of recent years.
+The earlier film became a modern classic and also happens to feature one of our all-time favorite movie fathers.

 Voiced by the perfectly cast Albert Brooks, Marlin is not the father you expect to embark on a heroic, epic, transoceanic adventure.
 First off, he’s a fish.
 An ocellaris clownfish to be precise.
 Not someone you immediately expect to save the day.
 Or, you know, even get married and start a family for that matter.
 However, clownfish are apparently monogamous.

 Marlin isn’t a badass.
 Clownfish are not known for being particularly feisty, robust, or brave.
 This species is, after all, also known as the common clownfish.
 Basically, they’re not known for toughness, though they can be territorial.
 Overall, he’s just a normal guy, raising his son, the titular Nemo, on his own after losing his wife.